GatlenCulp/blog/content/philosophy/sep/decision-theory.md

     ![CleanShot 2024-01-22 at 14.22.05@2x.png](https://prod-files-secure.s3.us-west-2.amazonaws.com/76c08362-e402-499e-b443-3bd2cf9c5779/ad8560d6-c36f-4889-95c7-2cd9c5952045/CleanShot_2024-01-22_at_14.22.052x.png)

     - Null event definition, meaning an event E is null where actions f ~ g given E (this only happens iff agent believes E will not occur)
-        - P3 — State Neutrality = knowing the true state doesn’t change preference over outcomes.
+        - P3 — State Neutrality = knowing the true state doesn't change preference over outcomes.
-            - “I drink lemonade this weekend in hot weather” argument (don’t fully understand)
+            - "I drink lemonade this weekend in hot weather" argument (don't fully understand)
     - P4 — basically states comparative belief(?)
     - P5 — Essentially agent is not indifferent to all actions.
 Needed to read comparative beliefs and represent her as maximizing expected utility.
     - P6 Non-atomicity — To make sure that comparative believes lead to probability(?) not fully understanding.
-- When all 6 axioms are true, then the comparative belief relation can be represented by a unique probability function and if vNM is true, then plausibly represents agent’s desires for outcomes.
+- When all 6 axioms are true, then the comparative belief relation can be represented by a unique probability function and if vNM is true, then plausibly represents agent's desires for outcomes.
-    - Rectangular field assumption problem (don’t fully understand)
+    - Rectangular field assumption problem (don't fully understand)
-    - Other arguments yada yada I’m getting bored, come back to later.
+    - Other arguments yada yada I'm getting bored, come back to later.

-**Skipping Jeffrey’s theory for now**
+**Skipping Jeffrey's theory for now**

-### Broader Implications of EU theory
+## 04 Broader Implications of EU Theory

+### 04.00 Overview

 Bayesian decision theory = EU theory

 - Probabilism — Beliefs can be represented as probabilities.
 Connects rational preferences and beliefs.
     - Another read = https://plato.stanford.edu/entries/epistemic-utility/
 - Some argue comparative beliefs are the way to go, no overall probability or something
 - Arguments with value of information with seeking to gain more info about the problem on hand.
-(See Good’s paper 1967)
+(See Good's paper 1967)

 Classical or Error Statistics — Major competitor to bayesianism.
 Deny degrees of support.
 Instead, it is whether hypothesis has survived severe tests.